dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Export the data from your current Cloud Bigtable instance to Cloud Storage.
 Create a new Cloud Bigtable Production instance type with at least 3 nodes.
 Select the HDD storage type.
 Import the data into the new instance from Cloud Storage.
 - [x] Export the data from your current Cloud Bigtable instance to Cloud Storage.
 Create a new Cloud Bigtable Production instance type with at least 3 nodes.
 Select the SSD storage type.
 Import the data into the new instance from Cloud Storage.

+> **Incorrect:** This is not correct because creating a new Cloud Bigtable instance is extraneous and not needed to export; you can upgrade in place for nodes, but the storage type cannot be changed.

 **10. Question 10**